-This site contains some 800 blog posts which were written over a two-year period from January 2011 to the present.
+This site contains more than 800 blog posts which were written over a three-year period from January 2011 to the present.
 Subjects range from death to friendship, from work to love, from humor to praise to sorrow.
 Following the example of the philosopher Pierre Hadot, I have treated each piece as a kind of spiritual exercise (ascesis): each was to be a meditation aimed less at informing the pupil about a state of affairs than at transforming the philosopher’s perception of the world.

 You can find links to more polished writing under the Writing tab.

 If you would like to learn more about my philosophy practice, you can visit my main website: andrewjamestaggart.com.

 Artwork as well as photos appearing on these pages by Aleksandra Marcella Lauro, a creator of reverent things.